QuentinRa/blog.quentinra.dev/cyber/cybersecurity/index.md

 <tr><td>Work</td>
 <td>

-Try to hack a company or their software to look for breaches.
+Look for vulnerabilities (bug, loopholes) in the tools/software of a company, try to exploit them, and suggest patches.
 </td>
 <td>

-Stop the attack as fast as possible.
+Detect, and stop attacks as fast as possible.
+Monitor, and analyse.
+Investigate/Do Forensics.
+Find attack paths/track down hackers.
 </td></tr>

 <tr><td>Skills</td>